 Grade Scale: Ministerial students who are completing courses in preparation for ordination are expected to demonstrate at least a moderate level of understanding of the course materials.
-Individual district studies boards may choose not to accept any class for which a student scores a final grade below a "C." For further information about the elder track ordination variation, please contact the Ministry Preparation Program office at 719-884-5143.
+Individual district studies boards may choose not to accept any class for which a student scores a final grade below a "C." For further information about the elder track ordination variation, please contact the Director of the Ministry Preparation Program office at 719-884-5141.